EspenAlbert/span-tree/span_tree/readme.md

             - level
     - each trace use a [ksuid](https://github.com/segmentio/ksuid) to ensure it is unique
     - each span has a name which is explicitly set or based on function name/call-context
-    - trees are linked together when a new thread/task is started from an existing tree
+    - traces are linked together when a new thread/task is started from an existing trace
 - Smart printing
     - to terminal when running on localhost
     - only json when running on cloud/only normal logging no stdout/stderr?
     - smart at grouping together tasks and flushing before exit
-- "test-mode": record all trees instead of just printing
+- "test-mode": record all traces instead of just printing

 ## How to use the library